-26% Somewhat Left

 “Really Trib, you had to work this hard to find some connection between the presidential race and Mormons…I hope Brown’s endorsement makes it easier for fellow members to support and vote for Kamala.”

-The presence of opinion, lack of alternative perspectives, and social media advocacy by the author suggest a slight lean, though Kemsley generally maintains journalistic boundaries in her religion-focused coverage.
+The author’s opinion, the lack of alternative perspectives, and social media advocacy suggest a slight lean, though Kemsley generally maintains journalistic boundaries in her religion-focused coverage.

 On the other hand, another article titled “Civil rights advocate challenges GOP lawmaker in race for Utah’s House District 26 seat” is far more balanced.
 It lays out the candidates’ positions without editorializing.
 Phrases and diction like “policy platform,” “legislative record,” and “constituent concerns” reinforce neutrality.
 Hot-button issues like abortion are presented factually, without spin: